PPL-IIITA/ppl-assignment-prankuragarwal/README.md

 Section - B

 ## OVERVIEW
-> 1) The project currenty solves questions 1 and 2.
+> 1) The project currenty solves questions 1 to 5.
 > 2) The documentation of the project has been generated.
-To view documentation, go to ppl/html/index.html
+To view documentation, go to respective directory of the question and then ppl/html/index.html
-> 3) The class diagram for both the questions (combined) is in ClDia.pdf.
+> 3) The class diagram for all the questions (combined) is in ClDia.pdf.
 > 4) All the source files, input-output files are available.

 ## BUILD SYSTEM